Moorish delicacies

 Turkish eggs with yogurt, sage, and chili

-Turkish eggs are very fashionable for the time being and are visible on many menus.
-This dish is an extraordinary combination of textures, but they paintings together so properly that this may grow to be your new favorite!
+Turkish eggs are fashionable for now and are visible on many menus.
+This dish is an extraordinary combination of textures, but they paint together so properly that this may become your new favorite!

 SERVES 4